-So, now that we have that out of the way, let's look at this recipe, broccolini in a pecan brown butter brandy sauce.
-Jenny and Heather begin by sauteeing garlic, shallots, and pecans in butter (imagine how amazing that smells), then add crisp-cooked broccolini, a hint of lemon juice for brightness, a pinch of sea salt and black pepper, and then splash in brandy and brown sugar and let everything caramelize for a moment or two.
+So, now that we have that out of the way let's look at this recipe, broccolini in a pecan brown butter brandy sauce.
+Begin by sauteeing garlic, shallots, and pecans in butter (imagine how amazing that smells), then add crisp-cooked broccolini, a hint of lemon juice for brightness, a pinch of sea salt and black pepper, and then splash in brandy and brown sugar and let everything caramelize for a moment or two.

 Mushroom Chicken With Brandy Sauce

 This romantic dinner, mushroom chicken with brandy sauce for two, is full of happiness—low-carb, gluten-free, dairy-free, and you can put it together in under 30 minutes.

 Steak With Creamy Peppercorn Sauce

 Nagi is one of my favorite online cooks; I know I can always depend on her to create something that is beautifully photographed, tastes like it was prepared by a three-star Michelin chef, but is easy enough for even me to put together.

 For example, this steak with creamy peppercorn sauce is just like the dish you will find at most steakhouses—would you believe that it takes only four ingredients (not including the steak, of course), and can be ready in less than 20 minutes?